NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

       tagsuffix: "Suffix in all worlds starting with lobby-"
 ```

-## Priority system
-The full list of priorities looks like this:
+The full list of priorities to choose correct prefix/suffix for a player looks like this:
 1. value set using the [API](#api)
 2. per-world / per-server applied to username
 3. value applied to username